 You may choose almost any static, unicast IP address.
-The bound MTP/IP license will work with any host for which that address is assigned to the primary network interface card (NIC).
+The bound MTP/IP license will work with the host which has that address assigned to its primary network interface card (NIC).
 This allows you to completely change the host hardware, without disruption to your MTP/IP license.

 The MTP/IP license may be bound to the host identifier of a machine.
 The IP address may change, but the software will only run on that specific hardware.
-If you acquire new hardware, the software will not run unless you update it as described below.
+If you acquire new hardware, the software will not run unless you migrate the license as described below.
 Machine identifiers must be unique.

 For Solaris, HP-UX, and AIX, the host identifier is the value returned by the system "hostid" command.

-During the term of an active support contract for a given host license, you may make occasional changes to the IP address or host identifier to which the software is bound.
-This may be done a reasonable number times to facilitate changes in your network infrastructure or evolving business needs.
+During the term of an active support contract for a given host license, you may make occasional changes to the software host binding.
+This may be done a reasonable number times to facilitate changes in your network infrastructure.
 It is not permitted as a substitute for acquiring multiple host licenses where needed.

 Updating the license binding will require that you download new software executables from your customer website, and that you certify removal of the software from the old host.
 You must have a current technical support contract to update your license bindings.
-Contact your customer service representative or your local reseller to obtain a Host Migration request form.
+Contact your customer service representative to obtain a Host Migration request form.